 How will I get a clinical placement?

 You are required to find your own clinical placement, but the M.F.T.
 Department (Online Internship Coordinator) will assist with developing each clinical placement site.
 Placement sites must provide couple and family therapy services and offer opportunities for direct contact with clients, including relational sessions.
 In addition, there must be a supervisor at the site who is licensed and meets standards for supervisors (as listed in the handbook).

 Will I get help finding a placement?

 Yes, although the primary responsibility will rest with the student.
 The M.F.T.
 Department at SU is not responsible for finding the Practicum site or clinical supervisor for students.
 The student is responsible to identify the Practicum site and connect the Internship Coordinator with the site to arrange the steps and requirements to formalize the internship placement.
-The Student Handbook on Forms and Information page describes the process in detail.

 How does one complete the practicum process online?